Caedin/TimeSeriesEncoder/README.md

     - Migrated JSON function from TimeSeriesEncoder to JSONEncoder, which extends TimeSeriesEncoder
     - Fixed a few bugs, added more tests

+## 0.1.17

+    - Added gzip compression as an optional output for all encoding and decoding calls
+    - Added tests for gzip

 # Tests
 To run tests call pytests on the tests folder from the base package folder.